A Brief Overview

 - Does your state have a unique policy about dyslexia?
 Washington passed a law in 2018 that requires schools to screen children in kindergarten through second grade for signs of dyslexia and to provide reading support for those who need it.
 The law takes full effect in 2021-22.
 PAVE provides an article with links to current state information.

 - What are some of your state’s options for dispute resolution?
 OSPI provides information about how to request a (free) mediation or facilitated IEP meeting with a third-party facilitator.
-OSPI also offers options for filing a Citizen Complaint or requesting a Due Process Hearing.
+OSPI also offers options for filing a Community Complaint or requesting a Due Process Hearing.
 OSPI’s Due Process website page includes a link to a legal assistance list.

 - Do principals or school heads in your state have sole authority?
 Decisions about the provision of special education services are made by an IEP team, which includes parents and specific required staff members (WAC 392-172A-03095).
 A booklet describing the process of special education and parent/student rights is provided in multiple languages on OSPI’s website: Procedural Safeguards.